nickspaargaren/jarig/README.md

 # Jarig

 > **Info**: This repository is currently used for testing code AI capabilities with Copilot Workspace.
+Visit: https://githubnext.com/projects/copilot-workspace

 ## Project Overview